-Trees, vegetation and shrubs will not compromise the safety of road and footpath users.
+Trees, vegetation and shrubs will not compromise

 4.10 Removal of Street Trees

 A number of requests are received each year to remove street trees.
 Council acknowledges that in some situations inappropriate trees have been established which may have contributed to difficulties people are experiencing.